you-n-g/gsoc2015/proposal.md

 - week 14: item 16
 - week 15~16: Handling unforeseen problems if necessary. tidying up any loose ends and do summary.

+If I could finish the items earlier than I scheduled, I'll contribute the planned time to the rest of items in the [CLI roadmap](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/cli-roadmap.md)

 ## Why Kubernetes
 I have some experience about Docker and cloud computing and I'm interested in them.
 Then I found  Kubernetes closely related to them and really fascinating.
 Besides, the community is really friendly and is a good place for me to learn some knowledge.
 What's more, I believe Kubernetes will serve numerous projects in the future, it's extremely cool!!!!